Site icon Our Breathing Planet

 Franklin’s Bumblebee Distribution, Habitat, and Ecology

-The visually distinctive wonder that’s the Franklin’s Bumblebee evolved as native to a region of the world well known for its natural marvels.
+The visually distinctive wonder that’s the Franklin’s Bumblebee evolved as native to a region of the world well known for its numerous natural marvels.
 Unfortunately, however, its portion of that area seems to be extremely limited.
 It lives in only a tiny part of what’s now North America.

-The insect lives in only a small range of the United States.
+The beautiful insect apparently lives in only a small range of the United States.
 More precisely, its only known range consists of portions of Oregon and California.
 Even there, though, the insect is just known to exist in a region that measures roughly 190 mi by 70 mi (310 km by 110 km).

-Much like similar species, the Franklin’s Bumblebee lives as a eusocial creature.
+Much like similar species, the Franklin’s Bumblebee lives and functions as a eusocial creature.
 It lives in colonies consisting of a queen and her offspring, both males and sterile female workers.
 Its exact nesting strategy remains unknown, but it’s believed to prefer abandoned burrows.

 Species Sharing Its Range